How to Restrict Content in WordPress to Specific Users

 Now let me give you an example of what a membership site looks like:

 Anne-Laure Le Cunff’s Ness Labs is a blog about productivity.
-Most of her articles are free, but if you want access to premium content, you need to subscribe to her membership site.
+Most of her articles are free, but if you want access to premium content, subscribe to her membership site.

 Her site’s paid membership allows subscribers to access members-only content and live events and join the private Ness Labs community.
 Her membership site has over 2,500 subscribers.